Journal: Sayan Ray: Thumbnail

 What’s next for you?

-I just bought a house in the country in Westchester and I would love to build a studio barn in the pasture behind the house.
+I would love to build a studio barn in the pasture behind my house.

 Very Jackson Pollock.
 Have you ever made it out to the Pollock-Krasner house in Long Island?